nmpavel/ai-content-generator/README.md

 Worker Process:

 A separate Node.js worker monitors the queue and executes the AI call, decoupling request handling from heavy processing.

-Real-Time Updates:

-Socket.IO pushes content generation status to the user in real-time, eliminating polling.

 Database: